 Reconciliation is celebrated Saturday evenings from 4:00 to 4:30 PM and Sunday mornings from 9:15-9:45 AM.

-Children celebrate their First Reconciliation in second grade.
+Children typically celebrate their First Reconciliation in second grade.

 Children must be baptized and have completed one year of Faith Formation or an equivalent year of Catholic grade school education prior to beginning the sacrament preparation process.

 Parent Folder Materials